edmundhung/conform/docs/integrations.md

 ## Custom input component

-Integrating Conform with a UI components library might requires integration depends on how the input mode differs from a native form control.
+Integrating Conform with a UI components library, however, might requires integration depending on how it is implemented.
 For example, an `<Input />` component could be just a styled input element.
-As the user will continue typing on the native input element, there is no additional integration needed.
+As the user will continue typing on a native input element, there is no additional integration needed.

-However, custom control such as `<Select />` or `<DatePicker />` will likely require users to interact with custom elements instead with no focus / input / blur event will be dispatched from the native form control element.
-To solve this issue, you can use the helpers provided by the [useInputEvent](/packages/conform-react/README.md#useinputevent) hook.
+However, custom control such as `<Select />` or `<DatePicker />` will likely require users to interact with custom elements instead with no focus / input / blur event dispatched from the native form control element.
+This is where the [useInputEvent](/packages/conform-react/README.md#useinputevent) hook comes in handy.

 Here is an example integrating with **react-select**: